 We would remind you that you can call us at any time to seek further advice and guidance.
 Our HR team are managing an increasing number of redundancy programmes now and this is an area that you need to manage within the guidance for Furlough, if you have staff that have that current status, to maximise the benefit and minimise the liability to your business.

 Our Health and Safety team are now assisting many clients with their SAFE return to work, including assisting in the Covid-19 Risk Assessment all of you must do to return to work safely or continue to work safely.
 Please contact us to seek assistance.
-For those who are not currently benefiting from our H&S service, we can still assist and can advise of the options.
+For those who are not currently benefiting from our Health & Safety, we can still assist and can advise of the options.

 One sober reminder, although the headlines are full of the reduction in the 2M rule, you must continue to work to the 2m rule at work unless you are able to mitigate the risk of working at 1.5m or closer.
 This must be reflected in your Covid-19 Risk Assessments.